carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/cert-oop11-cpp.rst

 cert-oop11-cpp
 ==============

-The cert-oop11-cpp checker is an alias, please see `misc-move-constructor-init <misc-move-constructor-init.html>`_ for more information.
+The cert-oop11-cpp check is an alias, please see `misc-move-constructor-init <misc-move-constructor-init.html>`_ for more information.